dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 Never the less in this section I will be going over some details when it comes to requestAnimationFrame.

 ### 1.1 - Basic request animation frame method example

+To start off this section a very basic example of the request animation frame method might be a good idea, so in this example I made an example that is a single stand alone html file with embedded javaScript.

 ```html
 <html>